Want to know more about ERP Optimization?

 Chargebacks are one such example of fraud that integrated payments help mitigate.
 This mechanism that’s intended for consumer protection is often manipulated for criminal purposes, and crops up through:

-Some integrated payment software providers can enable optional e-checkout features that limit fraudulent chargebacks.
+Some integrated payment solutions can enable optional e-checkout features that limit fraudulent chargebacks.

 Accepting and processing digital payments in sync with your ERP also reduces the need to hand off data to additional parties, helping you further minimize risk.